DecruKeanu/The-Director/README.md

 # The-Director
-For my research project i decided to focus on Director AI’s and discover the design philosophies of making one and researching directors in existing games before making my own implementation.
+The research project focuses on Director AI’s and discover the design philosophies of making one and researching directors in existing games before making my own implementation.

 **Design Philosophy**